HamiltonGroup1Project3/Weather/README.md

 - List
 - Descirption

-## Feautured Code
+## Featured Code
 - a

 ## Future
 - Any things you plan to fix or features you plan to add

-## How to install and get it running on a localhost
+## How to install and get it running on a local host
 - Fork
 - Clone
 - NPM install